NABN00B/ppsspp-site/docs/reference/custom-background-music.md

 Unfortunately this can't be done on Android if your device uses scoped storage and your memstick folder is named exactly `PSP`, because then `PSP` is the actual root.
 In the future, this will be possible by creating a `ROOT` folder in the `PSP` folder to simulate this.

+Find the custom music folder for your game here: <sup>table is not yet complete</sup>
 | Game | Folder | Notes |
 | --- | --- | --- |
 | Beats | `ms:/PSP/MUSIC` | |